-Introduction:
+1. Introduction:

 The City of San José accepts funding on behalf of its metropolitan statistical area under the HOPWA program.
-This section describes the housing and supportive service needs of low-income persons living with HIV/AIDS (PLWH) and their families.
+This section describes the housing and supportive service needs of low-income persons living with Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome (HIV/AIDS), or people infected with the human immunodeficiency virus (PLWH) and their families.
 In addition, this section describes the needs of Special Needs populations including seniors (62 years and older) and persons with disabilities (including developmental disabilities).